muhaideennausar/frontend-mentor-solutions/results-summary-components/README.md

 ### Continued development

-In future iterations, I’d like to enhance this project by adding JavaScript support to load the summary data dynamically from a local JSON file.
-That would make the component more reusable and closer to a real-world UI pattern.
+In future iterations, I’d like to improve accessibility, add stronger focus states, and make the result text more configurable based on score ranges.

 ## Author